Git LFS

 Common Git LFS Commands

-List all patterns currently being tracked by git lfs
+View the list of all patterns currently being tracked by git lfs

 $ git lfs track

-List all files currently being tracked by git lfs
+View the list of files currently being tracked by git lfs

 $ git lfs ls-files

-Untracking and Removing Files from LFS
+Untrack and Remove Files from LFS

 $ git lfs untrack "*file-type"